joarreola/ETAMessages/README.md

       back with result whenDone(result).
     - Update checkRemote() to take in mapView, EtaAdapter, and display parameters for use in the pollRemoteUser.fetchRemote() closure.
+    - Remove lat/long-setting in init().
+Update checkRemote() to take in a closure argument result(Bool).
+Set remoteUser.location directly to packet.

   - MessagesViewController.swift